 Surely, Affenpinscher, at first, was raised in Germany.
 But we cannot pinpoint the first breeding spot there.
 To be honest, hard evidence suggests that this breed widely surfaced in the 19th century.
-But old paintings, oral history and texts support an existence of a bit taller, bearded and paltry dogs as early as 15th century.
+But old paintings, oral history, and texts support the existence of a bit taller, bearded and paltry dogs in the 15th century.

-Ultimately, rodent epidemic in the middle age Europe led to a wide scale deployment of Affens.
+Ultimately, the rodent epidemic in middle age Europe led to the wide-scale deployment of Affens.
 Eventually, they have been bred to be in a far meager physique.
-Obviously, these woolly rat catchers maintained a unique capability for driving away pests from homes, shops, agro farms and stables.
+Obviously, these woolly rat catchers maintained a unique capability for driving away pests from homes, shops, agro farms, and stables.

-However, an adorable hairy look with eye catching intelligence must have drawn attention of the ladies.
-A minuscule size then contributed to their lap dog status.
+However, an adorable hairy look with eye-catching intelligence must have drawn the attention of the ladies.
+A minuscule size then contributed to their lapdog status.

-The Affenpinscher dog carries the rough coated and bearded outlook of the Pugs, German Silky Pinschers and German Pinschers.
-Subsequently, a mixed outcome of all the above mentioned dogs has made a mark on this breed.
-Frankly, the Brussels Griffon and Miniature Schnauzer both have received lengthy impact from Affenpinscher breeds.
+The Affenpinscher dog carries the rough coated and bearded outlook of the Pugs, German Silky Pinschers, and German Pinschers.
+Subsequently, a mixed outcome of all the above-mentioned dogs has made a mark on this breed.
+Frankly, the Brussels Griffon and Miniature Schnauzer both have received lengthy impacts from Affenpinscher breeds.

 Unfortunately, the primary American enthusiasm for the hairy pet was violently interrupted by the tragic Second World War.
-Following the War, it’s breeding and adoption was revived only in the 1950’s.
+Following the war, its breeding and adoption were revived only in the 1950s.
 Since then, the Affenpinscher has been a matter of significant interest in the American pet societies.

 His intelligence leads him to curiosity.
 He looks for new things in the form of an adventure.
 Once, he takes up a serious challenge he will not go down easily.
 They are confident and stubborn.
 In spite of a bad temper, they can live peacefully with the other pets.